PatrickM08/CacheLocalityTest/README.md

 I used std::chrono::steady_clock to measure how long each loop took.
 Now that everything was in place we can run our tests and retrieve our times:

-Sequential milliseconds: 22ms
+- Sequential milliseconds: 22ms
-Random milliseconds: 417ms
+- Random milliseconds: 417ms

-Results may vary based on your CPU, however the difference is definitely significant!
+Results may vary based on your CPU, however the difference is definitely significant (19x)!
 But how can we be sure that this disparity is caused by cache misses?
 For that we will need to profile.

 ## Profiling